BIRD OF THE WEEK: 7/18/2014

 The species is found only near the cold waters of the Humboldt Current, where the birds feed on anchovies and other small fish.
 Like Least Terns, Inca Terns feed by plunge diving and surface dipping.
 The birds also scavenge scraps from sea lions, dolphins, and fishing boats.
 Declining fish stocks are one of the reasons for this species' population decline.

 It's a gregarious species, nesting in colonies of several thousand birds.
-This recording from Pantanos de Villa Wildlife Refuge outside of Lima, Peru, gives an idea of what these colonies are like.
+The recording at the top of this page, from Pantanos de Villa Wildlife Refuge outside of Lima, Peru, gives an idea of what these noisy colonies are like.

 The Inca Tern's elaborate courtship includes a "high flight," with the male quickly ascending to several hundred feet, pursued by the female.
 Pairs choose a nest site in cliff hollows or fissures—sometimes even in the old nest burrow of a Humboldt Penguin.
 They often return to the same nest site for several years in a row, and both parents incubate and care for the chicks.